DigitalAvatarProject/DA-IDep/README.md

-## The Software Prototype of Digital Avatar: An Incentive Deception Model for Defending Unknown Stealing Attacks on Critical Data Resources
+## The Software Prototype of Digital Scapegoat: An Incentive Deception Model for Defending Unknown Stealing Attacks on Critical Data Resources

-Welcome to the Digital Avatar Project repository.
+Welcome to the Digital Scapegoat Project repository.
 This repository contains the software prototype for the DA-IDep model, developed to defend critical data resources against unknown stealing attacks.
 This document will help you utilize the system effectively.

 ---